z88dk/z88dk/README.md

 ![WinXP+](doc/images/windows.png) ![MacOSX](doc/images/mac.png) ![Linux and Other](doc/images/linux.png) [![Build Status](https://travis-ci.org/z88dk/z88dk.svg?branch=master)](https://travis-ci.org/z88dk/z88dk)

-Z88DK is a collection of software development tools that targets z80 machines.
+Z88DK is a collection of software development tools that targets 8080 and z80 machines.
 It allows development of programs in C, assembly language or any mixture of the two.
 What makes z88dk unique is its ease of use, built-in support for many z80 machines and its extensive set of assembly language library subroutines implementing the C standard and extensions.

 ## THE TOOLS